 SERVING VASHON ISLAND

 Rotary has done countless projects for Vashon non-profits, the school district, park district and often obtained grants to help fund those efforts.
 The highlight for 2015 has been hosting and sponsoring an AmeriCorps crew that worked full time for two months at 5 different island organizations….see below.
 The club members also donate generously to Vashon Community Care.
-A new project, Music Mends Minds, launched in September to bring music to people with dementia, and a support group to their caregivers; this group now gathers weekly at 1:30 on Tuesdays at the Lutheran Church to sing, play instruments and have fun.
+A new project, Music Mends Minds, launched in September to bring music to people with dementia, and a support group to their caregivers; this group now gathers weekly at 1:30 on Tuesdays at VCC to sing, play instruments and have fun with music.